JetBrains/kotlin-web-site/docs/topics/native/native-cocoapods-libraries.md

 printImageInfo(loadImage())
 ```

-If you didn't set up the correct dependencies between cinterops in this case,
+If you haven't configured the correct dependencies between cinterops in this case,
-the code would be invalid because the `WebImage` type would come from different cinterops and, thus, packages.
+the code would be invalid because the `WebImage` type would be sourced from different cinterop files and, consequently,
+different packages.